-A camouflage paint job is a good idea for hunters using a Jon boat to help blend into the surrounding land and water; choose your favorite color of marine enamel that come in over 15 colors and a higher gloss than camouflage paint.
-The easiest and most popular paint for your boat is the aluminum boat paint green or Aluma Hawk.
+A camouflage paint job is a good idea for hunters using a Jon boat to help blend into the surrounding land and water; choose your favorite color of Blue Water Mega Gloss for a higher gloss than camouflage paint.
+The easiest and most popular paint for your boat is the aluminum boat paint green or Aluma Hawk (white, blue, Jon boat green, black, aluminum grey, sand).
 These are both a paint/primer in one that can be applied to most surfaces with little preparation needed.

-Make sure you have a location for painting your jon boat that is free from blowing dust and debris (a garage is ideal).
+Make sure you have a location for painting your Jon boat that is free from blowing dust and debris (a garage is ideal).

 Surface Prep: The surface must be dry and free of grease, wax, dirt, or other foreign matter.
 Scrape off all loose paint and dull any gloss area with a light sanding or power brushing.
 Remove all dust with a cloth dampened with paint thinner and allow to dry, you can use wax and grease remover or acetone.
-Sand the existing jon boat paint surface or bare aluminum with 80-100 grit sandpaper.
+Sand the existing Jon boat paint surface or bare aluminum with 80-100 grit sandpaper.

 Use a paint scraper or sander to remove any peeling paint or areas that are likely to cause peeling on your new paint.
 Don’t worry about scratches because these will make it easier for the new paint to adhere by etching the surface.
-Use a soft bristled brush to make sure you remove all debris left from sanding.
+Use a soft-bristled brush to make sure you remove all debris left from sanding.

-Painting a jon boat:
+Painting a Jon Boat: